team-chocolate-cake/Teamix/README.md

 - Support for English, Arabic, Chinese, and more.
 ### 8. Saved Later:
 - Members can add topics and messages to the saved later.
-## Architecture
-Teamix follows the clean architecture approach for scalability and maintainability.
-The app consists of 5 Modules which are app, buildScr, data, domain and presentation.

 ## Videos
 **Getting Started with Teamix:**